csurfer/tmuxrepl/README.md

 [![Licence](https://img.shields.io/badge/license-MIT-blue.svg)](https://raw.githubusercontent.com/csurfer/tmuxrepl/master/LICENSE)
 [![Thanks](https://img.shields.io/badge/Say%20Thanks-!-1EAEDB.svg)](https://saythanks.io/to/csurfer)

-Stupidly simple zsh plugin to have a REPL tmux session.
+Stupidly simple zsh plugin to have a R-EP-L tmux session.

 I like to keep my tmux workspace organized into a CommandPanel(to type commands in) and an ExecutionPanel(where the command gets executed).
 This plugin achieves exactly